 - In March 2011 the Government adopted the Smokefree 2025 goal for New Zealand.
 This was in response to the recommendations of a landmark Parliamentary inquiry by the Māori Affairs select committee.
 Read more

-- The Government has decided to proceed with legislation to put tobacco products into plain packaging.
-The aim of plain packaging is to reduce the attractiveness of smoking, especially to children.
+- The Smoke-free Environments (Tobacco Products and Packaging) Amendment Bill had its first reading in February 2014.
+This billl aims to put tobacco products into plain packaging, and thereforce to reduce the attractiveness of smoking, especially to children.
 Read more

 - Annual Tobacco Returns filed by manufacturers and importers pursuant to section 35 of the Smoke-free Environments Act 1990 which provides guidance on the form for returns and reports.
 Read more

 - There is not enough evidence to be able to recommend e-cigarettes as an aid to quit smoking Read more

 - Publications relating to tobacco control and smokefree law in New Zealand.
 Read more